0xProject/0x-docs/docs/0x-swap-api/guides/troubleshooting-swap-api.md

 Here's a quick pre-flight checklist of things that need to be in order for a swap to properly execute.

+## Error Codes

+See [Error codes](/introduction/error-codes) for a full list of common 0x error codes and how to resolve them.

 ## Working in Testnet

 If you are building on a testnet (e.g. Sepolia, Mumbai), be aware that only a subset of DEX sources available on Ethereum mainnet are available on testnet.
 This may cause errors, such as `INSUFFICIENT_ASSET_LIQUIDITY` error.